-Do you have a hard time getting rid of books or throwing them away once damaged?
+Do you have a hard time getting rid of books once they’re damaged?

 While I’d like to consider myself detached (40 BAGS IN 40 DAYS has helped a lot with that!), books hold a sentimental place in my heart.
 Many of the books I’ve bought were from garage sales, and many of them were books I enjoyed as a kid.